fsuri/Pequin-Artifact/RunningExperiments.md

 > **[NOTE]**: The Zipfian workload is highly contended.
 This can, in tandem with the random exponential backoff, lead to a decent variance in results.

 > **[NOTE]**: We've made a small bug fix to range read dependency handling since we ran the numbers reported below.
-This affect performance slightly for all Zipfian runs (within 5%) as the workload is so heavily contended that there are a lot of dependencies.
+This affects absolute performance slightly for all Zipfian runs (within -5%) as the workload is so heavily contended that there are a lot of dependencies.

  <!-- Bonus point for Z-Ideal. client 30: (3029.2,10.600514610370176) -->
     - Z-Ideal